IATI/IATI-Guidance/en/introduction/standards.rst

 Definition
 ----------

-The **IATI Standard** enables the publication of data at both organisation and activity level:
+The **IATI Standard** requires publication of data about both the organisation and development cooperation activities carried out by the organisation:

 * The **Organisation Standard** is used to describe an organisation involved in any stage development cooperation (funding, implementing etc.).